Teemamin/online_cookbook/README.md

 in hopes of creating a community for foodies, where people come to share their love for food, share family recipes, cooking tips whilst also promoting my recommended cookware and future possiblilities of food blog & hard copy cookbooks.
 #### First Time user:
-* user x: a user with no prior experience cooking: our step by step recipe collections and yummy food images takes the user through the journey of making their personalized dish experience.
+* user : a user with no prior experience cooking: our step by step recipe collections and yummy food images takes the user through the journey of making their personalized dish experience.
-* user Y: a user that has some experience cooking but isn't sure what they are looking for: our enticing category collections and search option helps make does descions alot easier.
+* user : a user that has some experience cooking but isn't sure what they are looking for: our enticing category collections and search option helps make does descions alot easier.
-* user Z: the ability to share your own recipes with the community: as a user more especially if you love food like i do, will surely be a return user given the ability to share your craft with others using our add recipe section.
+* user : the ability to share your own recipes with the community: as a user more especially if you love food like i do, will surely be a return user given the ability to share your craft with others using our add recipe section.
 #### Return users:
 * user: i am a mum that loves to cook for my family: i have tired the recipes and my family loved every bit of it, so i will love to